minzart/sunrise-oath/glossary/law.md

 ### Pool

 Players build decks from cards opened or drafted.
-Players may trade cards at any time.
+Players may trade cards at any [[time]].
 A pool may retain thirty cards at the end of a session.

 ### Deck